AdobeDocs/audience-manager.pt-BR/help/using/features/traits/trait-common-taxonomy.md

 ## A Taxonomia usa Categorias de classificação padrão do setor

 The common taxonomy is based on the classifications created by the [!DNL Interactive Advertising Bureau (IAB)].
-Refer to the [!DNL IAB]&#39;s [website](https://www.iab.net/iab_products_and_industry_services/508676/ne_guidelines) for more information about quality assurance guidelines for networks and exchanges.
+Refer to the [!DNL IAB]'s [website](https://www.iab.net/iab_products_and_industry_services/508676/ne_guidelines) for more information about quality assurance guidelines for networks and exchanges.

 ## Organização taxonomia